Oye Owolewa: Case for D.C. statehood

-In an article titled "The Time Is Now For D C Statehood" in the Washington Socialist publication, Oye states that Without statehood, District of Columbia is limited in its ability to raise revenue, since all of its laws are subject to Congressional approval and much of its land is federally-owned and therefore untaxed.
+In an article titled "The Time Is Now For D.C.
+Statehood" in the Washington Socialist publication, Oye states that without statehood, the District of Columbia is limited in its ability to raise revenue, since all of its laws are subject to congressional approval and much of its land is federally-owned and therefore untaxed.
 Despite having state-like duties, from education to road maintenance, the District is explicitly barred from taxing the wages earned by non-residents who work within its borders, unlike any other state.
-The prohibition on such state revenue collection practices makes it hard for the District to respond to crises such as the pandemic.
+The prohibition on such state revenue collection practices makes it hard for the District to respond to crises such as the COVID-19 pandemic.
+Owolewa wrote:

-He said, "D.C. residents are forced into second-class citizenship in the richest nation in history.
-Recent events and legislation have highlighted the disparity between how Washingtonians are treated compared to everyone else.
-While D C residents pay the highest amount of federal income taxes per capita, we receive less than equal share from the government.
-For example, compared to our neighbors in all other states, DC received 60% less emergency aid resources from the CARES act to combat COVID-19 and support our financial, health care, and infrastructural well-being.
-By denying D C statehood, Congress is suppressing our voting representation and say in national policy.
-Our lack of statehood also prohibits our right to self-govern.
-Once D.C. statehood is achieved, local leaders can pass legislation and set a budget without the threat of federal interference.
-D C statehood will also allow us to control our criminal justice system so we can escape a punitive structure of mass incarceration and transition to a progressive system favoring diversion programs.
-Last but not least, once D C becomes the 51st state, we will control our own resources, and President Trump would no longer be able to deploy our national guard against us when we march peacefully.
-The fight for D C statehood not only ends our nation's longest case of voter suppression but also gives residents of the nation's capital the right to live free of government control."

 On January 17, 2022, Oye participated in the 16th annual Peace Walk in Ward 8.
-The focus of the Peace Walk was to urge the U.S. Senate to consider the Freedom to Vote Act of 2021 and the John Lewis Voting Rights Advancement Act of 2021.
+The focus of the Peace Walk was to urge the U.S. Senate to consider the Freedom to Vote Act of 2021 and the John Lewis Voting Rights Advancement Act.
 "Members of the [Martin Luther] King family support statehood, and I have seen them wear T-shirts indicating that," Oye said.

-On March 11, 2022, at the State Capitol Building in Charleston, WV, DC Representative Oye Owolewa led an opportunity to introduce a DC Statehood Resolution (HCR 86) with Minority Leader Doug Skaff Jr. and State Representative Sean Hornbuckle.
+On March 11, 2022, at the State Capitol Building in Charleston, WV, Owolewa led an opportunity to introduce a D.C.
+Statehood Resolution (HCR 86) with Minority Leader Doug Skaff Jr. and State Representative Sean Hornbuckle.